seungwon1/pretrain_adapter/README.md

 # Pretrain with adapter
+This repository contains code for RepL4NLP-2021 workshop paper Revisiting Pretraining with Adapters.

 ## How to Setup
 First create a virtual conda environment with python >= 3.6, install pytorch >= 1.1.0.
 Then,